hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 ### 2﻿.3.1 Apply SPIFFE ID

-The first step is to get and apply one of SPIRE controller manager’s CRD - ClusterSPIFFEID.
+The first step is to get and apply one of SPIRE controller manager’s [CRD (Custom Resource Definition)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) ClusterSPIFFEID.
 The CRD - ClusterSPIFFEID is a cluster-wide resource used to register workloads with SPIRE.
 The ClusterSPIFFEID can target all workloads in the cluster or can be optionally scoped to specific pods or namespaces via label selectors.

 Create a ClusterSPIFFEID CRD to generate registration entries in SPIRE server for all workloads with label ***spiffe.io/spire-managed-identity: true.***